repjov/rails-challange/README.md

 3) Books `/books` *(available for all users)*

-Here will be a List of books
+Here will be a List of books:

-image, title, description, published date, publisher, page count
+*image, title, description, published date, publisher, page count*

 Logged users will able mark/unmark any book as favorite and they will be available on `/favorite` page.
 Favorite page will be available only for logged user.